Rumble in the Jungle: Expository vs. Synthesis Essays 🥊

 And there you have it!
 You've just mastered the art of writing an expository essay.
 Now, let's see how this stacks up against our next contender: the synthesis essay.

-Having tackled the expository essay, let's turn our attention to the synthesis essay.
-Consider it like preparing a meal.
-You've got various ingredients (sources) that need to be mixed to create a tasty dish (your essay).
-Ready to don your chef's apron?
-Let's begin!
+Now that we've tackled the expository essay, let's dive into the synthesis essay.
+Think of it as cooking a meal.
+You have different ingredients (sources) that you need to blend together to create a delicious dish (your essay).
+Ready to put on your chef's hat?
+Let's get started!

 Mastering the Art of Synthesis Essays: A Step-by-Step Guide